MihirHundiwala/Dockerize-Django-Web-App/README.md

-### In this project, we use Jenkins pipeline to build a static django website, check project status for deployment, style check it using python library flake8 and dockerize the django web app, and finally deploy it on localhost.
+### In this project, we use Jenkins pipeline to build a static django website, check project status for deployment, style check it using python library flake8 and dockerize the django web app, and finally push it to docker repository.

 #### What is Docker?
 <li>Docker is a tool for building, shipping and running distributed applications.</li>